 A) What is my maximum unit load each term?

 Unit loads may differ based on program and academic standing.
-Please see our Rules for Students enrolled in Faculty of Science Plans selection of the Undergraduate calendar for further information.
+Please see our Sixth and Seventh Course Enrolment selection of the Undergraduate calendar for further information.

 B) What is the course load requirement for Dean's Honour list?

 - complete a term of an Honours program with an overall average for the completed term of at least 80.0%

 - not have an INC, DNW, NMR, WF, UR, or failed course